Domino-Blockchain/domichain/docs/src/validator/get-started/setup-a-validator.md

 sudo systemctl enable --now sol
 ```

-Now verify that the validator is running properly by tailing the logs and using the commands mentioned earlier to check gossip and Solana validators:
+Now verify that the validator is running properly by tailing the logs and using the commands mentioned earlier to check gossip and Domichain validators:

 ```
 tail -f /home/sol/solana-validator*.log